wsadza/metal/README.md

 Introducing my totally modular, Dockerized streaming service.
 Build it your way, whether you're on Debian or Ubuntu (I went agnostic on dependencies to keep it flexible).
 I revamped the structure for ultimate control, throwing in Supervisord magic, with a dash of [`s6-overlay`](https://github.com/just-containers/s6-overlay) and some [`docker-steam-headless`](https://github.com/Steam-Headless/docker-steam-headless) trickery.

 Now it's a streaming powerhouse.
 Why?
 Just because!

+> [!WARNING]
+> - This project acts as a glue, integrating multiple solutions and patterns.
+> - I'm just here to containerize it! 🐳
+> - Obviously games are not included 😉

 ##